Agoric/documentation/main/ertp/api/purse.md

 You change a `purse`'s balance by calling either `deposit()` (to add assets) or `withdraw()` (to remove assets) on it.
 A `purse` can be empty, which if it holds a fungible currency means it has a value of 0.
-If it holds non-fungible theatre tickets, it means it just doesn't have any tickets.
+If it holds non-fungible theater tickets, it means it just doesn't have any tickets.

 Unlike `payments`, `purses` are not meant to be sent to others.